Third Eye Is Your Doorway to Psychic Seeing

-The third eye is associated with the sixth chakra which is one of the seven main in-body chakras.
-These are our body’s energy centers according to Hindu teachings.
-The sixth chakra is located centrally just above the eyebrows where the third eye resides.
+The location of the third eye is just above the eyebrows in the middle of the forehead.
+This psychic center is the sixth chakra.
+The sixth chakra is one of the seven main in-body chakras.
+These are our body’s energy centers according to Hindu teachings (see illustration below).

 Historical Knowledge about the Third Eye